Visit Nusa Lembongan travel guide

 The sun sets on Nusa Lembongan were some of the best we had during our entire visit to Indonesia.
 Luckily our hotel was just a few minutes away from one of the best places to watch the sun go down, called Sunset Point (well, at least it’s easy to remember).
 Grab something comfortable to sit on (the rocks are pretty pokey and uncomfortable), and watch the sun sink into the ocean.

-How to get to Nusa Lembongan from Bali
+How to get to from Bali to Nusa Lembongan

-To reach the island, you’ll need to hop aboard a boat leaving from the “port” of Sanur.
+To reach the island, you’ll need to hop aboard a boat leaving from Sanur to Nusa Lembongan (and Lembongan to Sanur).
 I use the word port in quotations because it isn’t so much a port but a beach where boats pull up 10 meters away from the beach and you need to wade out holding your luggage over your head to reach the boat – or if you’re lucky, one of the guys from the boat will take your luggage for you.
 All the more reason to pack lightly with everything in a backpack 😉

 We booked our trip to Nusa Lembongan with Scoot Cruises, which was fine… at least on the way there.
 This experience on the boat to Nusa Lembongan was luckily better than our boat ride to Gili Air and seemed somewhat safer than that was.
 On the way back to Bali, our boat captain didn’t really seem to understand that weighing down the boat in shallow water might lead to get getting stuck in the sand, so some of us had to jump out of the boat and on to another one while we freed up enough weight for our boat to get free from the sand bank.
 This didn’t exactly build my confidence in our boat captain’s understanding of the sea, but hey, it’s Bali so you can’t really be surprised.